christophe-gouel/RECS/README.md

 DEPENDENCIES
 ============

+In addition to Matlab (from 7.9 (R2009b) to 7.13 (R2011b)), RECS programs depend
-RECS programs depend on the following packages, which have to be installed:
+on the following packages, which have to be installed:

 * CompEcon (<http://www4.ncsu.edu/~pfackler/compecon/>).